Programme profile

 Citrus fruits

-Demand for citrus fruit-based products is high, both in Benin and abroad.
-Currently 70 per cent of the citrus fruit harvest (mainly oranges) rots due to a lack of technical know-how, processing capacity and market access among the nurserymen, producers and processors.
+Demand for citrus products is high, both in Benin and abroad.
+Currently, 70 per cent of the citrus crop (mainly oranges) rots due to a lack of technical know-how, processing capacity, market access among nurserymen, producers and processors, and structuring of all these actors.

 Programme interventions